appliedcomputingtech/AI-Challenge/README.md

 ---

 ### Part 3: Towards a Production-Ready Deployment
-If you have additional time, we encourage you to go beyond research prototyping and demonstrate how the model could be deployed in a production-like Oil & Gas environment.
+In this part, you need to go beyond research prototyping and demonstrate how the model could be deployed in a production-like Oil & Gas environment.
 This is critical for bridging the gap between proof-of-concept and real-world operational systems.

 1. **Database Integration**
     - Load test data (e.g., CO₂ sensor readings) into PostgreSQL with a schema reflecting time-series sensor logs.